rsn870/Diff-dynamics/DiT/README.md

 ```

 ## Note please download this repo directly and follow instructions on the main .ipynb notebook provided.
-We have not added the code of that .ipynb notebook in this repo as of yet!
+You can also use sample.py for batch generation.